LevelUpMarketers/trying-to-adult-rva-2025/docs/EventCheckInAdmin.md

 **Email**, and **Status** before each value.
 These labels are hidden on wider screens because the table headers remain visible.

+Attendees are ordered alphabetically by first name, and expanding a row on desktop slides the attendee list into view for a smoother experience.

 ### Table details

 - Attendees who cancelled or requested a refund no longer appear in the list so